leannebiju/pyano/README.md

 # Pyano

-A virtual piano using Python
+A virtual Piano using Python